 - Think about current clinical problems or “hot topics” for your teaching session.

-- Identify issues or concepts within the EBM process that you would want to use as topics for your small group activity.
+- Identify issues or concepts within the EBP process that you would want to use as topics for your small group activity.

 What resources are available to help you prepare for your teaching?

-- The tutor team, consisting of a tutor trainee, 2 faculty members, and a librarian, are available to help you select, refine and hone your topic.
+- The tutor team – consisting of a tutor trainee, two tutor faculty members, and a librarian tutor – are available to help you select, refine, and hone your topic.

 - A computer lab and librarians are available to help you find articles and relevant content.